jim108dev/pebble-pc-communication-example/README.md

 1. At a later stage, display the data and gather feedback.
 1. At a later stage, send the data back to the pc.

-This is a learning project in order to set this process up correctly, so that it can be used as a template for other apps.
+This is a learning project in order to set this process up in the most reliable way, so that it can be used as a template for other apps.

 Currently: